vedph/cadmus_mqdq_app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

 ## History

+- 2021-11-21: upgraded to Cadmus shell frontend libraries 0.3.0 (incorporating `@myrmidon/ng-tools` and `@myrmidon/ng-mat-tools`, and upgraded to strict mode).
+Image versions bumped to 2.0.0 for frontend, and 2.0.1 for backend (minor updates).

 - 2021-11-11: upgraded to Angular 13 (backend upgraded to .NET 6).